Inception-framework/debugger/README.md

 #### <a name="ProblemsUbootEvp"></a>fatal error: openssl/evp.h: No such file or directory

-U-Boot is configured in such a way that its compilation requires the openssl header files to be installed on your host.
+If you get this error message when building U-Boot, it is probably because U-Boot has been configured in such a way that its compilation requires the openssl header files to be installed on your host.
 Either they are not or the U-Boot build system looked for them in the wrong location.
 The simplest way to fix this is to configure U-Boot such that it does not need the host openssl any more:

     Host> cd $SAB4Z/build/uboot
     Host> make menuconfig